codehub-learn/business-intelligence-devenv-setup/README.md

 - 4 Core CPU
 - Windows 10, 64 bit

+##Important notice
+Mac or Linux users can install MS-SQL server using Docker.
+Instead of Management Studio, Azure Portal Application can be used but without the diagrammatic capabilities.
+Power BI is NOT supported.
+Windows in a virtual machine can be an option, or dual boot.

 ## Required software
 You will need the MS-SQL Server database (RDBMS), the MS-SQL Server management interface and the Power BI desktop application.